 William Washington Browne

 He was from Habersham County, Georgia, the son of Joseph Browne and Mariah Browne.
 His parents were Virginia slaves who met after being sold and transported to Georgia.
 Browne's original given name was Ben.
-When he was about eight years old he was moved to a plantation near Memphis, Tennessee, and then sold to a horse trader.
-After his sale Browne adopted the given names William Washington.
+When he was about eight years old, he was moved to a plantation near Memphis, Tennessee, then sold to a horse trader.
+After his sale, Browne adopted the given name William Washington.
 He escaped from slavery in 1862 after the United States Army occupied Memphis and served first on a Union gunboat and then in the infantry.

-Browne sought the endorsement in Alabama of the Independent Order of Good Templars, a white temperance society.
-The Good Templars refused to be formally associated with Blacks but offered Browne a compromise according to which he would receive a charter and sponsorship under the separate name of the Grand United Order of True Reformers.
+Browne sought the endorsement of the Independent Order of Good Templars in Alabama, a white temperance society.
+The Good Templars refused to be formally associated with Blacks.
+Still, they offered Browne a compromise according to which he would receive a charter and sponsorship under the separate name of the Grand United Order of True Reformers.
 Browne accepted, quit his teaching position, and began his rise to national prominence.
-A superb speaker and organizer, Browne soon founded fifty local chapters, which was the number of chapters Good Templar guidelines required for the establishment of a state organization, called a grand fountain.
+A superb speaker and organizer, Browne soon founded fifty local chapters, which was the number of chapters Good Templar guidelines required for establishing a state organization, called a grand fountain.

 In 1891, the Reformers dedicated a new hall that housed the various operations of the order.
-The building contained the bank, several business offices, three stores, four large meeting rooms, and a concert hall.
-The largest building in the city owned by blacks, it was also constructed entirely by African Americans.
-By that time the order's membership approached 10,000, and it soon acquired a hotel, published a weekly newspaper, ran a general merchandise store, and operated a home for aged members.
-From its humble beginnings as temperance society Browne built the order into the largest Black fraternal society and Black-owned business in the country.
+The building contained a bank, several business offices, three stores, four large meeting rooms, and a concert hall.
+The largest building in the city-owned by blacks, was also constructed entirely by Blacks.
+By that time, the order's membership approached 10,000, and it soon acquired a hotel, published a weekly newspaper, ran a general merchandise store, and operated a home for aged members.
+From its humble beginnings as a temperance society, Browne built the order into the country's largest Black fraternal society and Black-owned business.
 The impressive new True Reformers' Hall in Richmond symbolized the order's premier position.

-The following September Browne arranged to sell his copyrighted plans for the True Reformers to the order for $50,000.
-Many in Richmond, and Mitchell in particular, regarded the transaction as an overwhelming proof of Browne's greed.
+The following September, Browne arranged to sell his copyrighted plans for the True Reformers to the order for $50,000.
+Many in Richmond, particularly Mitchell, regarded the transaction as overwhelming proof of Browne's greed.
 Browne was one of only eight men, including Booker T. Washington, selected to represent Blacks at the Cotton States and International Exposition in Atlanta in 1895.
-The True Reformers' exhibition there enhanced Browne's stature and that of his order in what proved to be his last major achievement.
+The True Reformers' exhibition there enhanced Browne's stature and order in what proved to be his last major achievement.